How ROCm uses PCIe atomics#

 In ROCm, we also take advantage of PCIe ID based ordering technology for P2P when the GPU originates two writes to two different targets:

-1. write to another GPU memory,2. then write to system memory to indicate transfer complete.
+Write to system memory to indicate transfer complete

 They are routed off to different ends of the computer but we want to make sure the write to system memory to indicate transfer complete occurs AFTER P2P write to GPU has complete.

-On a Xeon E5 based system in the BIOS we can turn on above 4GB PCIe addressing, if so he need to set MMIO Base address ( MMIOH Base) and Range ( MMIO High Size) in the BIOS.
+On a Xeon E5 based system in the BIOS we can turn on above 4GB PCIe addressing, if so he need to set memory-mapped input/output (MMIO) base address (MMIOH base) and range (MMIO high size) in the BIOS.

-In SuperMicro system in the system bios you need to see the following
+In the Supermicro system in the system bios you need to see the following

 Advanced->PCIe/PCI/PnP configuration-> Above 4G Decoding = Enabled

 Advanced->PCIe/PCI/PnP Configuration->MMIOH Base = 512G